nymtech/dev-portal/src/integrations/faq.md

 ### What is Circulating Supply and how to find out the distribution amount?

-The Circulating Supply is the number of available `NYM` tokens on Ethereum as ERC20s and the Nyx blockchain.
+Circulating supply is the total number of available `NYM`. `NYM` is currently present on the IBC-enabled Nyx blockchain, as well as in ERC20 form on Ethereum Mainnet.

 The Validator API endpoints can be found via the [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
 The following endpoints can be called to retrieve the correct distribution amount and circulating supply within Nym: